Flag Bott manifolds and the toric closure of a generic orbit associated to a generalized Bott manifold: Introduction

 \section{Introduction}

-A Bott tower $\{B_j\mid j=0,\ldots, m\}$ is a sequence of $\mathbb CP^1$-fibrations $\mathbb CP^1 \hookrightarrow B_j\overset{\pi_j}{\longrightarrow} B_{j-1}$ such that $B_j$ is the projectivization of the sum of two complex line bundles over $B_{j-1}$ where $B_0$ is a point which is introduced in \cite{GrKa94}.
-Then each $B_j$ is a complex $j$\nobreakdash-dimensional nonsingular algebraic variety called the $j$\nobreakdash-stage Bott manifold.
-Each Bott manifold $B_j$ has a $(\mathbb C^\ast)^{j}$\nobreakdash-action with which $B_j$ becomes a toric manifold, i.e., a nonsingular toric variety.
+A Bott tower $M_{\bullet}=\{M_j\mid 0 \leq j \leq m\}$ is a sequence of $\mathbb CP^1$-fibrations $\mathbb CP^1 \hookrightarrow M_j {\longrightarrow} M_{j-1}$ such that $M_j$ is the projectivization of the sum of two complex line bundles over $M_{j-1}$ where $M_0$ is a point which is introduced in \cite{GrKa94}.
+Then each $M_j$ is a complex $j$\nobreakdash-dimensional nonsingular algebraic variety called the \defi{$j$\nobreakdash-stage Bott manifold}.
+Each Bott manifold $M_j$ has a $(\mathbb C^\ast)^{j}$\nobreakdash-action with which $M_j$ becomes a toric manifold, i.e., a nonsingular toric variety.

-Another interesting point of Bott manifold is its relation with Bott--Samelson variety.
-A Bott--Samelson variety is a well-known algebraic variety in representation theory, which is defined as the quotient space $(P_{i_1}\times\cdots\times P_{i_m})/(B\times \cdots \times B) $ for some minimal parabolic subgroups $P_{i_j}$ of a complex semisimple Lie group $G$ and a Borel subgroup $B\subset G$ with a certain twisted action of the product of $B$ on the product of minimal parabolic subgroups $P_{i_j}$.
-It is shown in \cite{GrKa94} and \cite{Pasq10} that every Bott--Samelson variety has a Bott manifold as its toric degeneration.
-Indeed, if $X$ is a Bott--Samelson variety, there is a one-parameter family of algebraic varieties $X_t$ for $t \in \mathbb C$ such that $X_t$ is isomorphic to $X$ for each $t\in\mathbb C\setminus \{0\}$ and $\lim_{t\to0}X_t$ is a Bott manifold.
-This relation between a Bott--Samelson variety and a Bott tower gives some interesting results on algebraic representations of $G$ in \cite{GrKa94}.
+One of the important properties of Bott manifold is its relation with Bott--Samelson variety.
+A Bott--Samelson variety is a nonsingular algebraic variety that appeared in many areas of mathematics, for instance algebraic geometry and representation theory.
+For a given complex semisimple Lie group $G$ and a Borel subgroup $B \subset G$, the set of sections of a holomorphic line bundle over a Bott--Samelson variety has a structure of $B$-module, called a \defi{generalized Demazure module} (see~\cite{LLM02standard}).
+This gives a fruitful connection between representation theory and algebraic geometry.
+It is shown in \cite{GrKa94} and \cite{Pasq10} that every Bott--Samelson variety has a Bott manifold as its toric degeneration.\footnote{More precisely, \cite{GrKa94} provides a one-parameter family of complex structures on a Bott--Samelson variety which makes the Bott--Samelson variety into a Bott manifold.
+Besides, \cite{Pasq10} constructs a toric degeneration of a Bott--Samelson variety, i.e., there is a flat family $\mathcal{X}$ over $\C$ such that $\mathcal{X}(t)$ is isomorphic to the Bott--Samelson variety for all $t \in \C \setminus \{0\}$ and $\mathcal{X}(0)$ is a Bott manifold. } This relation between a Bott--Samelson variety and a Bott manifold gives interesting results on algebraic representations of $G$ in \cite{GrKa94}.

-A generalized Bott tower is introduced in \cite{MaSu08} as a generalization of Bott towers as being a toric manifold.
-A generalized Bott tower $\{B_j\mid j=0,\ldots, m\}$ is defined similarly to a Bott tower but the difference is that $B_j$ is the projectivization of the sum of $n_j+1$ many complex line bundles instead of two line bundles.
-In this case, each $B_j$ is a toric manifold.
-But for this generalization, it is difficult to find an appropriate algebraic variety defined from a complex semisimple Lie group, which degenerates into a generalized Bott manifold.
-Generalized Bott manifolds are studied in \cite{CMS-Trnasaction}, \cite{ChMa12}, \cite{CPS12}, \cite{Is12}, \cite{Choi15}, and \cite{CMM15} for the cohomological rigidity problem, which asks whether the class of toric manifolds are topologically classified by their integral cohomology rings.